-At Y-12, 31 RCRA units have been closed since the mid-1980s.
-Most recently, two permitted units, the Waste Oil/Solvent Storage Unit (OD-9) and the Liquid Organic Solvent Unit (OD-10), were certified closed on November 6, 2001.
+At Y-12, 34 RCRA units have been closed since the mid-1980s.
+Three permitted units, the Building 9811-1 Tank Storage Unit (OD-7), Building 9811-1 Container Storage Unit, and Building 9720-58 Container Storage Unit, were certified closed in 2002.

-Since the mid-1980s, ORNL has closed a total of 11 RCRA units.
+Since the mid-1980s, ORNL has closed a total of 15 RCRA units.
 ORNL's Solid Waste Storage Area (SWSA) 6 is an interim-status disposal site (landfill) that underwent partial closure beginning in late 1988.
 Although a revised closure plan for SWSA 6 (which included the eight interimmeasure caps, the Hillcut Test Facility, and the Former Explosives Detonation Trench) was submitted in July 1995, actual final remediation of SWSA 6 has been deferred to CERCLA.
 The Melton Valley Record of Decision, which includes the selected remedy under CERCLA for SWSA 6, was signed in September 2000.
+A post-closure permit application for SWSA 6 was